yujie-xing/Multi-Turn_QA_Prompt/README.md

 Please download the dataset folder from https://drive.google.com/drive/folders/1EY4pOoBzsRQhNGGlYzu6iDTMSMgZGs-h?usp=sharing

-prompted CoQA and QuAC datasets are included.
+Prompted CoQA and QuAC datasets are included.

 PS: Although I added some codes for the longformer model, it is not working as expected.
 The GPT-2 model works as expected, though.